Brains-Beyond-Expectations/bbe-quest/README.md

 > [!NOTE]
 > Since Talos does not support secure boot on x86, you will need to disable
-> secureboot in the BIOS settings of the Intel NUC.
+> secure boot in the BIOS settings of the Intel NUC.

 1. Run the talos-iso.sh script to create the ISO file.